 Do a destination wedding.

 Destination weddings can be more expensive or less expensive, more of a hassle or less of a hassle, than a traditional wedding.
 In summary, a destination wedding is meant to be away from the hometown and the subsequent honeymoon is meant to be at the same resort venue.
-Depending on a lot of factors, destination weddings can ease the hassle of planning for a honeymoon, and has your family and friends with you, should you need some extra assistance.
+Depending on a lot of factors, destination weddings can ease the hassle of planning for a honeymoon.
+It also means your family and friends are with you, should you need some extra assistance.
 If your people can travel to a destination wedding and everything is accessible, it’s a win-win!
-Just remember there are other things to consider, like having an extra event outside the normal Bridal Shower and Bachelorette Party ritual, such as a Welcome Party and Brunch The Day After The Wedding.
-Also, remember to research travel insurance in case something happens overseas, and keep in mind the season of travel of your desired destination.
+Just remember there are other things to consider, like having an extra event outside the normal Bridal Shower and Bachelorette Party ritual, such as a Welcome Party and a Brunch The Day After The Wedding.
+Also, remember to research travel insurance in case something happens overseas; and keep in mind the season of travel for your desired destination.

 Dream big and travel the world with the love of your life, you beauty on wheels!